hyperledger/indy-node/docs/source/requests.md

              - `identifier` is a DID of a transaction author who doesn't have write permissions; `endorser` is a DID of a user with Endorser role (that is with write permissions).
              - new NYM creation: `identifier` is a DID of an Endorser creating a new DID, and `dest` is a newly created DID.
         - `reqId` (integer):
-            Unique ID number of the request with transaction.
+            Unique ID number of the requested transaction.

         - `digest` (SHA256 hex digest string):
             SHA256 hash hex digest of all fields in the initial requests (including signatures)